sajjadh47/wp-after-login-redirect-advanced/README.md

 **Tags:** wp-login, wp-custom-login, login-redirect, custom-redirect, wp-login-customize \
 **Tested up to:** 6.8 \
-**Requires PHP:** 8.0
+**Requires PHP:** 8.1

 Redirect user to anywhere at your will.

 ## Description

-Send user to custom page after successfull user login.
-Filter user id,email,username and by user role to redirect user to specific page.
+Send user to custom page after successful user login.
+Filter user by id, email, username, user role and by user visited country to redirect user to specific page.

 ### Features: